spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 may be found in the ``r`` and ``python`` package.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set variables at build-time for yourself
+Set environment variables in your own package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Spack provides a way to manipulate a package's build time and